 - 6 tablespoons rolled oats

-- Preheat oven to 375, spray a baking dish.
+- Preheat oven to 375°F. Spray a baking dish with cooking spray.

-- In large bowl, mix apple slices, sugar, flower, spices and salt.
+- In a large bowl, mix apple slices, sugar, flour, spices and salt.
 Toss to coat apples, then place mixture in baking dish.

-- Add flour, brown sugar and oats to medium bowl.
+- Add flour, brown sugar and oats to a medium bowl.